JTMWi/Maintainerr/docs/2-getting-started/2-configuration/Configuration.md

 | Api key| Radarr API key, should be visible in the Radarr settings |

 # Sonarr
-Sonarr's configuration is required to use it's parameters in rules and to remove or unmonitor shows.
+Sonarr's configuration is required to use its parameters in rules and to remove or unmonitor shows.

 | Param        | Description           |
 | ------------- |:-------------:|